Island Peak Climbing Difficulty

 Synthetic gloves, expedition gloves, and hand warmers.

-Hiking or trekking shoes, tennis shoes, camp boots, over boots, altitude liner, liner, and woolen socks, vapor barrier socks, and trekking socks.
+Hiking or trekking shoes, tennis shoes, camp boots, over boots, altitude liner, liner, woolen socks, vapor barrier socks, and trekking socks.

 Expedition and trekking backpacks, toiletry bags, gears, and other varieties according to your need.